In protecting nature, we are protecting ourselves.

 Nature Trust to protect in

-Donate cash to help us acquire 10% of PEI natural areas and our partners will multiply your contribution.
+Donate cash to help us acquire natural areas on PEI and our partners will triple your contribution.

 Learn how past donations have contributed to Island conservation

 in the INT 2021-2022 Impact Report.